 3. You Shouldn’t Whistle at Night

-In the old times, whistling was a sign used by burglars and other criminals to communicate with each other.
-In Japanese a “night burglar” has their own special word which is yatou (夜盗/やとう).
+In the past, whistling was a sign used by burglars and other criminals to communicate with each other.
+In Japanese, a “night burglar” has their own special word: yatou (夜盗/やとう).

 4. Visit a Shrine to Make a Curse

-They bring with them a straw doll known as a waranigyou (藁人形／わらにんぎょう) that represents to person who will receive the curse and use a long nail called a gosunkugi (五寸釘／ごすんくぎ) to nail the doll to the shrine’s holy tree.
-Wherever the nail strikes the doll is supposed to bring pain to the same part of the cursed person’s body.
+They bring with them a straw doll known as a waranigyou (藁人形／わらにんぎょう) that represents the person who will receive the curse and use a long nail called a gosunkugi (五寸釘／ごすんくぎ) to nail the doll to the shrine’s holy tree.
+Wherever the nail penetrates the doll is supposed to bring pain to the same part of the cursed person’s body.

-It’s believed that after seven days from the nailing have passed, the hate that someone has felt will disappear from their body, however, if the person making the curse is seen while committing the curse, then the curse will reverse itself and bad luck will fall upon the curser instead.
+It’s believed that after seven days have passed, the hate that someone has felt will disappear from their body.
+However, if the person making the curse is seen while committing the curse, then the curse will reverse itself and bad luck will fall upon the curse maker instead.

 5. Visit a Shrine to Make a Wish

 If you’re making a big wish, consider doing it at a shrine, or jinja (神社／じんじゃ) or at a temple or otera (お寺／おてら) and participate in a ceremony called ohyakudo mairi (お百度参り／おひゃくどまいり), which means “the 100 times pilgrimage.”